joola/joola/docs/technical-documentation/architecture/The-Beacon-Subsystem.md

 [HOME](Home) > [TECHNICAL DOCUMENTATION](technical-documentation) > [ARCHITECTURE](architecture) > **BEACON**

 Beacon is the framework's data collector.
-When we wish to store new data in joola.io's [Datastore](the-datastore-subsystem), then we use `beacon` for storing it.
+When we wish to store new data in joola's [Datastore](the-datastore-subsystem), then we use `beacon` for storing it.

 A basic example looks something like this:
 ```js